t3n/graphql/Readme.md

             typeDefs: 'resource://Your.Package/Private/GraphQL/schema.root.graphql'
 ```

-To add another schema just add a new entry below the `schemas` index in your `Settings.yaml`
+To add another schema just add a new entry below the `schemas` index for your endpoint.

 You can also use the extend feature: